Freedom of Information

 Confidentiality and Protection

-If your disclosure is considered to be a protected disclosure, you will be kept informed of action we take in relation to your disclosure, and the timeframes that will apply.
+If your disclosure is considered to be a public interest disclosure, you will be kept informed of any action Council will take in relation to your disclosure, and the timeframes that will apply.

-If your disclosure is not considered to be a protected disclosure, then consideration will be given as to whether it should be treated as a complaint, notification or referral to Council in accordance with any other laws or internal policies and procedures.
+If your disclosure is not considered to be a public interest disclosure, then consideration will be given as to whether it should be treated as a complaint, notification or referral to Council in accordance with any laws or internal policies and procedures.

 Did you know that Council is the responsible authority for naming of community assets?
 This includes roads, parks, localities and other places.
 It also includes recognising special people from our community through the naming of memorials, plaques and trees.

-The naming process is governed by our Place Naming Policy (LINK).
+The naming process is governed by our Place Naming Policy pdf, 552KB.
 This policy allows us to recognise the history and cultural significance of a place or to honour the contribution of a person or group.

 Consultation with members of the public is an important part of the process of naming and renaming roads, features, localities and memorials.
 Council also has a Place Naming Committee which is comprised of three Councillors.
 This Committee considers and determines naming and civic recognition proposals.